 The challenge for the city of Bogotá was developing a public transportation system capable of providing accessible, affordable, and environmentally friendly services in order to combat congestion, reduce pollution, and meet the needs of its growing population.

-This delivery note analyzes the key challenges the project faced during implementation and examines how they were overcome.
+This delivery note analyzes the following key challenges the project faced during implementation and examines how they were overcome: